All You Ever Wanted

-"All You Ever Wanted" is a song by English singer-songwriter Rag'n'Bone Man.
-It was released as a digital download and for streaming on 29 January 2021 as the lead single from his second studio album Life by Misadventure.
+"All You Ever Wanted" is a song by British singer Rag'n'Bone Man.
+It was released as a download and for streaming on 29 January 2021 as the lead single from his second studio album Life by Misadventure.
 The song was written by Ben Jackson-Cook, Mike Elizondo, Natalie Hemby and Rory Graham.

 Background

-Talking about the song, he said, "I'd felt sad looking around Brighton and London where I grew up…remembering all those cool places that aren't there anymore."
+Talking about the song, Rag'n'Bone Man said, "I'd felt sad looking around Brighton and London where I grew up…remembering all those cool places that aren't there anymore."
 The song was recorded in Tennessee and was co-written and produced with his longtime collaborator Ben Jackson-Cook and Mike Elizondo.

 Music video

 A music video to accompany the release of "All You Ever Wanted" was first released onto YouTube on 29 January 2021.
 The video was directed by Will Hooper.